Roofing On a New Level in Kansas City

 What is the best roofing for you?

-Most typical roofing in the KC Metro area consist of composite, shingles, tiles, wood, asphalt & asphalt fiberglass, Rubber, Corrugated, Metal, Flat, and Slate.
+Most typical roofing in the KC Metro area consists of a composite, shingles, tiles, wood, asphalt & asphalt fiberglass, Rubber, Corrugated, Metal, Flat, and Slate.
 For more information on those please check out this website http://www.hhroofing.com/types-of-roofing.html .
 It is very informative on each of these.

 Some newer ideas for roofing are picking up traffic.
 The two that are common are Solar and Green styles of roofing.